open-pisciculture/open-source-fish-farming-prototypes/README.md

 The repository is split into four sections: the data-buoy-node folder presents the main data buoy prototype, the gps-node and breakout-board categories include additional devices, and the general section holds information shared by all.

 We gratefully acknowledge financial support from the Ministry of Science, Technology, and Innovation in Colombia MINCIENCIAS.
+Also, all authors acknowledge financial support provided by the Vice Presidency for Research & Creation publication fund at the Universidad de los Andes, Colombia.

 ## Article